atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ### Rug DSL: Indenting Blocks with `Begin` and `End`

 When multiple actions are being applied it is important to nest those `do` actions within a `begin` and `end` block.
-It is conventional to place the `begin` hanging on the end of the selecting statement and then to indent the `do` statements before a closing `end` statement:
+It is conventional to place the `begin` indented two spaces on the next line and then to indent the `do` statements two more spaces before a closing `end` statement indented at the same level as the `begin`:

 ```
-with pom p when path = "pom.xml" begin
+with pom p when path = "pom.xml"
+  begin
     do setArtifactId  artifact_id
     do setGroupId group_id
     do setVersion version
     do setProjectName name
     do setDescription description
   end
 ```

 ### Rug DSL: Labelling Selections Only When They Are Used